lesleytomosada/carcar/README.md

 List of all Sales |GET| http://localhost:8090/api/sales Create a new sale |POST| http://localhost:8090/api/sales/

-These can be used as samples to create sales data via Insomnia, if needed.
+These can be used as post samples to create sales data via Insomnia, if needed.

 **Create a Sale**

 ```
 {
 	"price": 1000000.0,
 	"automobile": 1,
 	"sales_person": 17,
 	"customer": 9
 }
 ```
 **Create a new Sales Person**

 ```
 {
     "name1": "help",
 	"employee_number": 69
 }